diabetic ketoacidosis (DKA)

 Patients with type 1 diabetes are generally sensitive to insulin.

 Therefore, even a slightly higher dose of insulin, decreased food intake, or increased physical activity can lead to hypoglycemia.
-Children <6 to 7 years old may not be aware of hypoglycemia, necessitating less stringent goals for glucose control.
+Children <6 years old may not be aware of hypoglycemia, necessitating less stringent goals for glucose control.
 Other risk factors for hypoglycemia include a prior episode of hypoglycemia, hypoglycemic unawareness, autonomic neuropathy, and long duration of diabetes.
 Alcohol and exercise can cause delayed hypoglycemia, up to 24 hours after the event.

 If oral intake is not possible, glucagon (parenteral or intranasal administration) or intravenous dextrose is required.